WebDragon/civicrm/README.md

 ### `templates/CRM/Profile/Form/26/Edit.tpl`

 - Requires authenticated user to view this form.
-Suggest checking this from a CiviCRM extension (eg by implementing [`hook_civicrm_buildForm()`](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_buildForm/) rather than at template layer.
+Suggest checking this from a CiviCRM extension (eg by implementing similar check in [`hook_civicrm_buildForm()`](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_buildForm/)) rather than at template layer.